 Welcome

 Welcome to this open, uncluttered, unhasty space.
-Here, my published work on a variety of subjects finds a home, including my work on The Wisdom Project, which over the years has delved into many areas, but in recent years surrounds my work on international relations and foreign policy.
-And there’s plenty more on the site, ranging from theology to politics to the arts to book reviews…, well to pretty much wherever I have roamed or been commissioned to write.
-You will also find many in-depth interviews on a variety of topics with fascinating people.
+Here, my published work finds a home, as does everything you need to know about The Wisdom Project, a multi-aspected, nonpartisan initiative that delves into many areas.
+There’s more, too, ranging from theology to politics to the arts to book reviews…, well pretty much wherever I have roamed or whatever I have been commissioned to write.
+You will also find in-depth interviews with fascinating people, and a safe pace for conversation.

-There’s also the blog, through which you can interact with both the regular blog posts and my published work.
-Also on the site is some info about Openings, a quarterly, hard-copy-only “little magazine” that I began in 1998.
-It circulates internationally but is currently on sabbatical.
+I have also included info about Openings, a quarterly, hard-copy-only “little magazine” that I began publishing in 1998.
+It has an international readership but is currently on sabbatical.
 Most of the interviews on this site and several of the articles were originally published in Openings.

 Thinking of wisdom

-My area is the historic wisdom tradition of the old-world Middle East and its contemporary relevance, which is chiefly about what today we tend to call secular life.
-The wisdom literature of the Bible has been especially important in this, because its narratives are rarely about religious activities.
-They address life and work “in the world,” as people tend to say.
-A wisdom-based way of reasoning for our life and work in the world was a serious interest of mine long before it began to inform much of the writing and teaching I have done in the US and the UK.
-I have found that the wisdom literature provides many “lost” ideas, principles, and norms for pretty much all of modern life, from finance to architecture, from science to education, from the arts to foreign affairs.
+My area is the historic wisdom tradition of the old-world Middle East and its relevance for what today we tend to call secular life.
+The wisdom literature of the Bible is especially important for this because it only rarely mentions religious activities.
+Instead, it focuses on issues of everyday life and our work “in the world,” as people tend to say.
+A wisdom-based way of reasoning for our life and work in the world has been a serious interest of mine for a long time, and for more than twenty years it has been informing much of the writing and teaching I have done in the US and the UK.
+In the historic wisdom literature we can find many “lost” ideas, principles, and norms for pretty much all of modern life – from finance to architecture, from science to education, from the arts to foreign affairs.
 Its potential just needs rediscovering and applying.
-This is how it all begins, with an Introduction to the Wisdom Tradition.
+This article, an Introduction to the Wisdom Tradition, brings fresh eyes to the subject and will give you some clues to that potential.

 The Wisdom Project